pelamfi/water-particle-test/readme.md

 ## Gradle build tool

-The reason this project uses Gradle as its build tool instead of a more common CMake, is that my main other project uses Gradle and this was originally part of the same Git repository.
+The reason this project uses Gradle as its build tool instead of a more common C build tool CMake or similar, is that my other project uses Gradle and this was originally part of the same Git repository.

 Feel free to donate a CMake file via a pull request.

 ## Platforms